Ring Topologies - Fault Protection

 G.8032 Ethernet Ring Protection Switching

-Ethernet Ring Protection Switching (ERPS) is the most utilized approach in the network infrastructure by top tier companies.
-Some of the most common industries that utilize G.8032 ethernet topology structure are mining, waste management, gas, power and utility monitoring, automated production facilities, surveillance and security, safety monitoring along with harsh-environment workplaces.
-ERPS enables a large amount of Ethernet traffic to flow to multiple connection points with high-level redundancy.
+Ethernet Ring Protection Switching (ERPS) is the most utilized approach in the network infrastructure by top tier companies such as Cisco, Juniper, Huawei, etc. Some of the most common industries that utilize G.8032 ethernet topology structure are mining, waste management, gas, power and utility monitoring, automated production facilities, surveillance and security, safety monitoring along with harsh-environment workplaces.
+ERPS enables a large amount of Ethernet traffic to flow to multiple connection pints with high-level redundancy.
 ERPS is an obvious choice for customers because of its beneficial aspect in which the ITU-T G.8032 management protects Ethernet traffic and maintains recovery times under 50 milliseconds (ms).
 The G.8032 prevents looping by actively managing traffic.
 When everything is working nominally, the protocol blocks traffic on a single ring link to prevent looping.
 If a node fails, the protocol reroutes traffic (opening the closed link as needed) to keep data flowing.
 When the failed node is restored, the protocol automatically closes the temporary link to continue protecting against data loops.
 The temporary link is known as Ring Protection Link (RPL).
 Let's look at it more closely.

 Working of ERPS